Proxying in 2026: The Geeky Domain Guide to Playing Smart

 A proxy is an unapologetic placeholder.
 It knows it is a fake, you know it is a fake, and your opponent knows it is a fake.
 It exists purely to facilitate tabletop gameplay.

 A counterfeit is designed to deceive.
 It is printed with the explicit intent of passing as a genuine Magic: The Gathering card to defraud buyers or tournament organizers.
+If you want to know exactly what separates the two in hand, our guide on how to spot counterfeit MTG cards walks through the light test, rosette printing, and the blue-core check.

 The Golden Rule of the Card Back